lhcb/bender-tutorials/getting-started/twouseless.md

 {% discussion What is `castor` ?
 Why `LFN` is used as input file name?%}
 Bender is smart  enough, and for many cases it can efficiently convert input `LFN` into the real file name.
-  1. First, if you have Grid proxy enabled (`lhcb-proxy-init`) is uses `LHCbDirac` to locate and access the file.
+  1. First, if you have Grid proxy enabled (`lhcb-proxy-init`) is uses internally `LHCbDirac` to locate and access the file.
 This way is not very fast, but for all practial cases  this look-up is almost always successful, however for some cases certain hints could be very useful.
 In particular, you can specify the list of Grid sites to look for data files: